Meeting ethical guidelines and professional standard

-One of the things that marks coaching as a fully-fledged profession is the ethical code it follows.
-Just by reading this code, you marvel at coaching’s noble purposes and how deeply those in the profession care.
+One of the things that marks coaching as a fully-fledged profession is the ethical guidelines it follows.
+Just by reading them, you marvel at coaching’s noble purposes and how deeply those in the profession care.
 It sets the bar so high.

 Simon Sinek says, “If we want to feel an undying passion for our work, if we want to feel we are contributing to something bigger than ourselves, we all need to know our WHY.”